conceptual-pipeline-demo/demo/README.md

 - start from Intellij: if the postgres container is not running, then you may have to start up the container manually first, please refer to `docker/Docker-Colima-Setup.MD`
 - access swagger ui: http://localhost:8080/swagger-ui/index.html
+- you can test api easily using `http-client` under `http-client` folder, which require you to install the `http-client` plugin in intellij
 4. Commit message format
 ```text
 [TECH][Name] feat: commit description